Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 Each Swedish Flower Hen should have at least four square feet in its coop.
 Because kids can be curious and adventurous, you should always give them more if possible.

 Free-ranging is the most convenient option for most keepers because these hens enjoy having plenty of space to roam during the day.
-If you can’t let them go around freely, make sure their enclosure has plenty of room for them.
+If you can’t let them go around freely, ensure their enclosure has plenty of room for them.

 Temperature

-The optimal temperature for this breed is between 32- and 70-degrees Fahrenheit.
-They can tolerate all types of weather if necessary, however, they prefer cold to hot temperatures.
+The optimal temperature for this breed is between 32 and 70 degrees Fahrenheit.
+Although they can tolerate all types of weather if necessary, they prefer cold to hot temperatures

-Make sure the coop is well-ventilated and has enough shady spots on the exterior.
-Also, make sure the chickens have access to clean, cool water at all times.
+Ensure the coop is well-ventilated and has enough shady spots on the exterior.
+Also, ensure the chickens have access to clean, cool water.

 Health Concerns